-All-Around Cowboy or Cowgirl, SS - Buckle sponsored by Beaverhead Veterinary Clinic
+All-Around Cowboy or Cowairl, SS - Buckle sponsored by Beaverhead Veterinary Clinic

-\$\text{Any 4-H member may enter the 4-H Rodeo} and be eligible for the All-Around Fair Awards.
+🔖 Any 4-H member may enter the 4-H Rodeo and be eligible for the All-Around Fair Awards.
 Members enrolled in 4-H rodeo project are eligible for the end of the year high point jackets.
 4-H Rodeo project members must meet project requirements to be eligible for awards.
 All-Around awards are figured using the Montana High School Score Sheet.

-- All-Around points will include all events. - 4 Members will NOT be able to enter in advanced age divisions for any events. - Dress Code: Official dress is white, long sleeved, collared shirt or blouse, tie or bolo (no bandanas), black pants.
+- \$ All-Around points will include all events. - 🔖 Dress Code: Official dress is white, long sleeved, collared shirt or blouse, tie or bolo (no bandanas), black pants.
 NO TENNIS SHOES OR HEELED SHOES.
-Cowboy Hats are optional, but NO CAPS ALLOWED - HELMETS REQUIRED for Speed Events! - ♦ Members entering the Team roping must rope with a partner 18 years or older. - Event rules for Barrel Racing, Pole Bending, Goat Tying, Break-Away Roping, Team Roping and Cow Cutting are out of the National High School Rodeo Association rule book.
+Cowboy Hats are optional, but NO CAPS ALLOWED - ♦ HELMETS REQUIRED for Speed Events! - 🖔 Members entering the Team roping must rope with a partner 18 years or older. - 🔖 Event rules for Barrel Racing, Pole Bending, Goat Tying, Break-Away Roping, Team Roping and Cow Cutting are out of the National High School Rodeo Association rule book.
 Goat Tail Tying, Key Hole Racing and Flag Race Event Rules are on file at the County Extension Office.